A Long-extended Party

 Should read: “Action: Choose a hero you control and discard all tokens from it.
 Select a different non-[fellowship], non-[baggins] hero from your collection with a threat cost less than or equal to the chosen hero.
 Swap those heroes, moving all eligible attachments and damage tokens to the hero from your collection.”

-Over Hill and Under Hill Saga Expansion [OHUH]
+Over Hill and Under Hill Saga Expansion [OHaUH]

 Should read: “Travel Action: Exhaust Discard Thrór’s Map to choose a location in the staging area.
 Make that location the active location.
 (If there is another active location, return it to the staging area.)”